 - Go outside with your child and find some twigs, leaves, and grass.
 Stock the jar with those and sprinkle a couple drops of water inside.
 You might also want to add in a tiny chunk of fruit.

 - Now for the nitty-gritty fun part!
-Help your child search your backyard for bugs.
+Help your child search your backyard or the local park for bugs.
 Encourage her to look under rocks and logs, on trees and bushes, and anywhere else you think you might find a little critter to capture.
 When she finds one, help her catch it.
 Add the bug to the jar and cover it with the lid.
 Start with just one bug.

 - If she wants to keep observing the bug, let her do so but be sure to set the critter free by the end of the day.